CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

 4. After a few minutes, the status should change to Running, which means the tables are being synchronized.

- >Note: If you don't see the tables and the corresponding replication status, wait a few seconds and then refresh the panel.
+ >**Note**: If you don't see the tables and the corresponding replication status, wait a few seconds and then refresh the panel.

 5. When they have finished the initial copying of the tables, a date appears in the Last refresh column.

+# Review

+In this lab, you have learned how to enable SAMI for your Azure SQL logical server by connecting via SQL Server Management Studio (SSMS) or Visual Studio Code with the mssql extension.
+After connecting to the master database, you proceed to set up and configure a mirrored Azure SQL Database.
+This setup ensures high availability by creating a replica of the database for failover scenarios.
+The process involves configuring database mirroring to maintain data synchronization between the primary and mirrored databases.
+Overall, the lab helps you establish disaster recovery and resilience for your Azure SQL Database environments.